micha-a-schmidt/darkcast/README.md

+# DARKCAST HAS MIGRATED TO [darkcast/releases](https://gitlab.com/darkcast/releases)!

+This repository is being kept for archival purposes, but will no longer be updated.
+Please use the new repository [darkcast/releases](https://gitlab.com/darkcast/releases) for a more up-to-date versions of Darkcast.

 # DARKCAST

 Darkcast is the companion software package to the paper [*Serendipity in dark photon searches*](https://arxiv.org/abs/1801.04847) and is a framework for recasting constraints from dark photon searches into other models.
 The Darkcast package is written as a module in Python and has no external dependencies, sans Python itself.
 To begin recasting, download the source and try running some of the examples: